Data Driven Marketing in a Web of Fake Data

 The misuse of data science by managers, marketers and other untrained professionals is the hallmark of my generation.
-Cherry picking, confirmation basis, ridiculously small sample sizes—those are just the obvious mistakes.
+Cherry picking, confirmation bias, ridiculously small sample sizes — those are just the obvious mistakes.
 As digital marketers, we need to start looking at the data of the internet era as suspect and not just see errors in how we process that data.

 Old School Data